What Do You Use Your ATV/UTV For?

 What Size Tires Should You Get?

 It is possible to change the tire size when replacing all four of your ATV/UTV tires.
 However, if you elect to change tire sizes, it can alter the way your machine performs.
 If you decide to change tire size when replacing your original equipment (OE) tires, it is vital that you maintain clearance between your tires and your suspension.
-The OE tire size can be found on the sidewall of the tire or in the owner’s manual.
+If you are not the original owner of the machine, the OE size can be found in the owner’s manual.
+The previous owner may have already altered the OE size, so it's good to know the OE size so you have a baseline.

 Learn more about ATV/UTV Tire Sizing